 Origin of edible

-Examples from the Web for unedible
+Example sentences from the Web for edible

 Cut cold meat of any variety in thin slices; trim off all unedible portions and dispose neatly in the center of an ample dish.

 fit to be eaten; eatable

 Word Origin for edible